 Once you open the package, the sooner you consume them, the better.
 While some producers urge you to finish the bag within 3 days, the candies should taste great and not harden for at least a week or sometimes even two.

 As time goes by, they will naturally harden and lose their quality.
 So even though they might be safe to eat after being opened for a month, they probably won’t taste nearly as good as they used to.
 If you need to store the sweet for longer than 2 weeks, it’s probably better to freeze them.

 |Marshmallows (unopened)||Best-by + 1 month|

 Please note that the periods above are only estimates.

 A freshly opened bag of marshmallow has a sweet yet mild aroma, pillowy-soft texture, and sugary taste.
 Discoloration and changes in taste may be a sign that your marshmallows have gone bad.
 This goes especially for a bag of marshmallows that you’ve left in storage for too long or one you’ve kept in a humid or moist storage spot.

 Marshmallows that are improperly packed in storage will clump together and become sticky.
 The change in texture doesn’t mean that the marshmallows are no longer safe to eat, they just turn goopy due to the melted sugars.
 However, abnormally chewy texture is a sign that the marshmallows are old or poorly packed in storage.

 Last but not least, candies of all types will attract a host of pantry bugs, particularly ants.
-If you stored a package of marshmallows for too long, inspect the container of the candy first.
-Make sure that the bag is completely sealed and free from holes caused by insects.
+If you stored a package of marshmallows for too long, inspect the bag of the candy first.
+Make sure that it’s completely sealed and free from holes caused by insects.